disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="2cafbfde-046f-4e7f-b645-7543771cb755" />

+### Review

+In this lab, you have accomplished the following:

+- Exercise 1 - Managed Environments
+- Exercise 2 – Power Platform Pipelines

 ### You have successfully completed this lab.